Libby, Montana: Education

 Flathead Valley Community College offers courses through its Lincoln County Campus in Libby.
 This campus operates the Glacier Bank Adult Basic Education Learning Center "where students can take free classes in preparation for their GED exams."

 Transportation

+Libby is located on the BNSF Railway's Northern Transcon.
 Amtrak serves Libby through a local station.

 U.S. Route 2 and Highway 37 meet at a traffic light in the center of town.

-Libby Airport is a public use airport 7 miles south of town.
+Libby Airport is a public use airport seven miles south of town.